Multi-View Hypercomplex Learning for Breast Cancer Screening: Quaternion and Hypercomplex Neural Networks

-Processing multidimensional inputs with QCNNs has several advantages.
+Processing multidimensional inputs with quaternion convolutional neural networks (QCNNs) has several advantages.
 Indeed, due to the reusing of filter submatrices $\W_i, \; i=0,\ldots,3$ in eq.~\eqref{eq:qconv}, QCNNs are defined with $1/4$ free parameters with respect to real-valued counterparts with the same architecture structure.
-Moreover, sharing the filter submatrices among input components allows QCNNs to capture internal relations in input dimensions and to preserve correlations among them \cite{GrassucciQGAN2021, ParcolletAIR2019}.
+Moreover, sharing the filter submatrices among input components allows QCNNs to capture internal relations in input dimensions and to preserve correlations among them \cite{ParcolletAIR2019, comminiello2024demystifying}.
 However, this approach is limited to $4$D inputs, thus various knacks are usually employed to apply QCNNs to different $3$D inputs, such as RGB color images.
-In these cases, a padding channel is concatenated to the three-channel image to build a $4$D image adding, however, useless information.
-Similarly, when processing grayscale images with QCNNs, the single channel has to be replicated in order to be fed into the quaternion-valued network, without annexing any additional information for the model.
 Recently, novel approaches proposed to parameterize hypercomplex multiplications and convolutions to maintain QCNNs and hypercomplex algebras advantages, while extending their applicability to any $n$D input \cite{Zhang2021PHM, grassucci2021lightweight}.
-The core idea of these methods is to develop the filter matrix $\W$ as a parameterized sum of Kronecker products:
+The core idea of PHNNs is to develop the filter matrix $\W$ as a parameterized sum of Kronecker products: